 Take a look at our brush basins.
 These are handy tools to help you keep your brushes clean!

 Lighter colored brush hairs, like white taklon, are susceptible to staining when using bright, bold colored paints.
 Paint stains on hairs have no effect on performance and longevity of brushes.

 If brushes are stored in tight, cramped places, it is possible that brush hairs will get bent.
 To remedy this, simply run the brush under water and reshape hairs with your fingers.
 Make sure to store brushes with hairs facing up or in a container that doesn't crush the hairs to prevent this issue.

-3. When storing natural hair brushes for the summer or long periods, dip the brushes in liquid hand or dish soap, wipe the excess, reshape the head, and allow the brush to dry.
-This will seal the hairs, eliminate mites from getting to the brush, and ensure the brush head keeps its shape.
+Moths can eat natural hairs and ruin the brushes.
+This is why it's important to store natural bristle brushes in an airtight container.
+Be sure to let the brushes dry completely before storing to prevent mildew.
+Another option is to dip the brushes in liquid hand or dish soap, wipe the excess, reshape the hair, and allow the brush to dry.
+This will seal the hairs, preventing mites from getting to the brush, and ensure the brush head keeps its shape.

 We have a brush for every type of artist!
 Look through our full range of brushes online to find the perfect brush for your creative practice.